-&lt;sup>2 The 606 shares of Common Stock in July 2022 represent shares surrendered by employees to pay taxes related to restricted stock awards.
+&lt;sup>3 1,031 shares of Common Stock were surrendered by employees to pay taxes related to restricted stock awards.

-&lt;sup>3 Our Board of Directors authorized the repurchase of 250,000 shares on June 14, 2012 and an additional 750,000 shares on March 11, 2019.
+&lt;sup>4 Our Board of Directors authorized the repurchase of 250,000 shares on June 14, 2012 and an additional 750,000 shares on March 11, 2019.
 These authorizations do not have a stated expiration date.
 The share numbers in this column indicate the number of shares of Common Stock that may yet be repurchased under these authorizations.
 Repurchases may be made on the open market (pursuant to Rule 10b5-1 plans or otherwise) or in negotiated transactions.
 The timing and number of shares repurchased will be determined by our management.